lucapinello/CRISPResso/README.rst

   -a AMPLICON_SEQ, --amplicon_seq AMPLICON_SEQ
                         Amplicon Sequence (default: None) -g GUIDE_SEQ, --guide_seq GUIDE_SEQ
-                        sgRNA sequence, if more than one, please separate them by comma (default: )
+                        sgRNA sequence, if more than one, please separate by comma/s.
+Note that the sgRNA needs to be input as the guide RNA sequence (usually 20 nt) immediately 5' of the PAM sequence (usually NGG).
+If the PAM is found on the opposite strand with respect to the Amplicon Sequence, ensure the sgRNA sequence is also found on the opposite strand.
+The CRISPResso convention is to depict the expected cleavage position 3 nt 5' of the PAM. (default: )
-  -d EXPECTED_HDR_AMPLICON_SEQ, --expected_hdr_amplicon_seq EXPECTED_HDR_AMPLICON_SEQ
+  -e EXPECTED_HDR_AMPLICON_SEQ, --expected_hdr_amplicon_seq EXPECTED_HDR_AMPLICON_SEQ
-                        Amplicon sequence expected after a perfect HDR with the donor sequence (default: ) -c CORE_DONOR_SEQ, --core_donor_seq CORE_DONOR_SEQ
+                        Amplicon sequence expected after HDR (default: ) -d DONOR_SEQ, --donor_seq DONOR_SEQ
-                        Minimal subsequence of the amplicon sequence expected after an HDR for the quantification of mixed HDR-NHEJ (default: )
+                        Donor Sequence.
+This optional input comprises a subsequence of the expected HDR amplicon to be highlighted in plots. (default: ) -c CODING_SEQ, --coding_seq CODING_SEQ
-  -e EXONS_SEQ, --exons_seq EXONS_SEQ
-                        Subsequence(s) of the amplicon sequence covering one or more exons for the frameshift analysis.
-If more than one, please separate them by comma (default: ) -q MIN_BP_QUALITY, --min_bp_quality MIN_BP_QUALITY
+                        Subsequence/s of the amplicon sequence covering one or more coding sequences for the frameshift analysis.If more than one (for example, split by intron/s), please separate them by comma. (default: ) -q MIN_AVERAGE_READ_QUALITY, --min_average_read_quality MIN_AVERAGE_READ_QUALITY
+                        Minimum average quality score (phred33) to keep a read (default: 0)
+  -s MIN_SINGLE_BP_QUALITY, --min_single_bp_quality MIN_SINGLE_BP_QUALITY
-                        Minimum average quality score (phred33) to keep a read (default: 0) --min_identity_score MIN_IDENTITY_SCORE
+                        Minimum single bp score (phred33) to keep a read (default: 0) --min_identity_score MIN_IDENTITY_SCORE
                         Min identity score for the alignment (default: 50.0)